18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 **RR:** If you think of it that way it does actually require more creativity because the developers — instead of thinking of a perfect product, must think of themselves as moving through a swamp or a landscape to get there.
-And it’s the path that’s important, not the end product.
+And it's the path that's important, not the end product.
 And the path is in service to the design team being able to confirm with their suspicions or test things with the user.

 **On design research needing space at the beginning of a project**

 **JT:** One of the things about design research is that research often needs space at the beginning of a project.
-I’ve worked on really high functioning agile teams and I always called it ‘the sanctity of the backlog.’
-They worked so hard and they pulled from what’s in the backlog and their stories are well thought out and it’s amazing.
-And if design and research doesn’t have enough lead time before that, then it’s a very panicked situation because you know you have a team that values what those stories are, and you haven’t had enough time to add material to field material for a sprint or two.
-Often it’s called Sprint 0.
+I've worked on really high functioning agile teams and I always called it 'the sanctity of the backlog.'
+They worked so hard and they pulled from what's in the backlog and their stories are well thought out and it's amazing.
+And if design and research doesn't have enough lead time before that, then it's a very panicked situation because you know you have a team that values what those stories are, and you haven't had enough time to add material to field material for a sprint or two.
+Often it's called Sprint 0.

 **RR:** I understand that.
 Design should always lead development by at least two sprints so that the developers know what they're working on.
 But I guess, to be a little bit provocative, I would say why would a designer not want to have the development team at his or her service at the very beginning?
-Why would you ever say, ‘I don't want someone working for me.’
+Why would you ever say, 'I don't want someone working for me.'
 As long as the development team is disciplined about understanding that in the end, they are in service to the end user.

 **JT:** During the research phase, you might not need a developer team,